peteyoung/python-dev-env/python-dev-setup.md

-#Python Dev Env
+#Building a Python Dev Env
 ###Goals
 * Create a Python Dev enviroment on a given system with as few dependencies on any packaging system as possible.
-* Understand the ecosystem and interactions of python project utilities
+* Understand the ecosystem and interactions of python project utilities so we can build to suit
    * `pyenv`
    * `pip`
       * `pip install --user ...`